 Effects of COVID-19 Pandemic on County Employment and Wages News Release and Data

 The Quarterly Census of Employment and Wages (QCEW) publishes data on establishment counts, monthly employment, and total quarterly wages each quarter.
-The QCEW totals for the first quarter 2020, published on August 19, 2020, in the County Employment and Wages news release, were the first to reflect possible impacts from COVID-19.
+If you have questions, contact the QCEW staff.

 - How are people who are absent from their jobs counted by QCEW?
 Workers who are paid by their employer for all or any part of the pay period including the 12th of the month are counted as employed in the QCEW, even if they were not actually at their jobs.
 Workers who are temporarily or permanently absent from their jobs, but are not being paid, are not counted as employed even if they are continuing to receive benefits.